Tokamachi City Overview

 ＊ Nature Tourism

 Tokamachi City’s natural landscape is geographically diverse and nearly untouched by the human hand.
-Unique scenic sites such as the Hoshitoge Rice Terraces (pictured left); the Bijinbayashi Forest, or “the Forest of Beauties”; and the Kiyotsu Gorge, counted as “1 of Japan’s 3 Most Beautiful Gorges and Valleys”, all attract great numbers of photographers and tourists year round.
+Unique scenic sites such as the Hoshitoge Rice Terraces (pictured); the Bijinbayashi Forest, or “the Forest of Beauties”; and the Kiyotsu Gorge, counted as “1 of Japan’s 3 Most Beautiful Gorges and Valleys”, all attract great numbers of photographers and tourists year round.
 There are also numerous onsen located throughout the region, including Matsunoyama Onsen which is counted as “1 of Japan’s Top 3 Medicinal Onsen”.

 ＊ Winter Tourism